 Composite vs Porcelain!
 What’s best for me?

-In conclusion, it’s best to perform due diligence and consult with your trusted dentist regarding aesthetic goals, financial situation, and lastly, your current oral health.
+In conclusion, performing due diligence and consulting with your trusted dentist regarding aesthetic goals, financial situation, and oral health is best.
 Professional cosmetic dentists consider functional aspects with bite alignment and other pre-existing oral conditions that could affect your decision.

 Nevertheless, costs contribute to everyone’s decision.
 Composite veneers benefit from cost-effectiveness and have a 4-8 years lifespan.
 On the other hand, porcelain veneers may cost two or three times more but last less susceptible to staining and last 10-15 years.